iankohdes/iankohdes.github.io/content/about/index.md

 draft: false
 ---

-_Welcome._ This is a website for my programming projects, learnings and documentation.
+_Welcome._ This is a website to document my programming-related endeavours.

 I’ve got Rust/Kotlin/Python to learn and use, projects to work on, the `polars` dataframe library to learn, potentially some data to visualise, and some natural language to process.
 And types!
 Lots and lots of sum and product types to create (hopefully) – I’m really looking forward to that. 😃